Electric vehicles are taking the world by storm, but the technology might not be right for every household.

 Shipping an electric car

-Taking an electric vehicle on a family vacation or a cross-country trip can be slow going because you’ll have to stop every 200-500 miles to recharge the battery.
+Taking an electric vehicle on a family vacation or a cross-country trip can be slow-going.
+This is because you’ll have to stop every 200-500 miles to recharge the battery.
 However, you can use an auto transport service to ship the vehicle to your destination, saving you time and hassle along the way.

 Mercury Auto Transport can put you in touch with some of the industry’s most reputable car shipping providers.
 We only present quotes from FMCSA licensed and insured carriers, ensuring you can be 100% confident with your shipment.
 Contact us to receive a quote or speak with a car shipping representative.